parihargaurav/To-Do-Notes-App/README.md

 # To-Do-Notes-App
 # Notes App

-The Notes App is build in HTML, JavaScript.
+The Notes App is build in HTML,and JavaScript.

 # Website link